 RADIATE transnational access procedure

 In order to be granted transnational access, you will have to submit a proposal to RADIATE’s proposal submission system, RADIATE GATE.
+The maximum number of hours per proposal is 80.
+Variations in the number of hours are possible in individual cases.
 For now, the project partners have agreed on a continuous application procedure.
 This might change in case application numbers are too high.
 Once the proposal was submitted, the transnational access manager checks your proposal for eligibility, sanity, and feasibility.
 The TA manager then sends it to an external user selection panel for evaluation.

 If your proposal is accepted by the user selection panel, you will be allocated beam time at an ion beam infrastructure abroad in a different European country as RADIATE encourages transnational access.
 It is not possible to receive beam time in your own country.
 Your proposal will be assigned to an appropriate ion beam center based on the existing complementary expertise and experimental setups.